eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

 <div class="row">
   <div class="col-md-12">
     <img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/raquel.png" | prepend:site.baseurl }}">
     <p><b>Raquel Urtasun</b> is the Head of Uber ATG Toronto.
 She is also an Associate Professor in the Department of Computer Science at the University of Toronto, a Canada Research Chair in Machine Learning and Computer Vision and a co-founder of the Vector Institute for AI.
-Prior to this, she was an Assistant Professor at the Toyota Technological Institute at Chicago (TTIC) &nbsp;
+Prior to this, she was an Assistant Professor at the Toyota Technological Institute at Chicago (TTIC).
+Her research interests include machine learning, computer vision, robotics and remote sensing. &nbsp;
     <span style="color:#1a1aff;font-weight:400;">[<a href="http://www.cs.toronto.edu/~urtasun/">Webpage</a>] </span></p>
   </div>
 </div><br>